amin-mamandi/amin-mamandi.github.io/index.md

 layout: default
 ---

 I am a Ph.D. student in the Department of Electrical Engineering and Computer Science (EECS) at the University of Kansas (KU).
-I am advised by Professor [Mohammad Alian](https://alian-eecs.ku.edu/).
+I am advised by Professor [Mohammad Alian]([https://alian-eecs.ku.edu/](https://alian.csl.cornell.edu/)).
 My research revolves around **Computer Architecture** and **Computer Networks** with a focus on **Near-Memory Processing (NMP)** architectures.

 I received my Bachelor's and Master's degrees in Computer Engineering from the University of Tabriz.
 Here is my [[cv](Amin-cv.pdf)].

-Also, find our group website here => [KU Architecture Group!](https://arg.ku.edu/build/html/index.html).
+Also, find our group website here => [Architecture Research Group!](https://arg.csl.cornell.edu/).

 * * *